TeamMistique/ExtensionRepository/README.md

 ##Rest API

-Find some of the REST methods documented here https://documenter.getpostman.com/view/4891736/RWaGVVhA More coming soon.
+Find some of the REST methods documented [here](https://documenter.getpostman.com/view/4891736/RWaGVVhA).
+More coming soon.